choranus/CS300/cs300_notes.md

 - Chalkboard:

-​	is it clean, size, location
+  ​is it clean, size, location

 ##### Principles: